vaclavsvejcar/youtube-history-downloader/README.md

 - improve the HTML report (more options, better performance)

 ## Get the YouTube cookies
-In order that _Youtube History Downloader_ can fetch your _YouTube_ history, you must copy the _YouTube_-related cookies from your web browser into the `cookies.txt` file placed inside the project main directory.
+In order that _YouTube History Downloader_ can fetch your _YouTube_ history, you must copy the _YouTube_-related cookies from your web browser into the `cookies.txt` file placed inside the project main directory.
 Here are steps how to do it:

 1. Open [YouTube](https://youtube.com) in your web browser.
 1. Find one of the request in _Developer tools_ and copy the _Cookie_ HTTP request header content.